These black hole investigations are important cosmologically because

 signals.
 Further, the understanding of these signals will have a direct

-connection to understanding the phenomena that caused them and will shed
+connection to understanding the phenomena that caused them and will

 new light on the behavior of strong field gravity.